GoogleChrome/web.dev/src/site/content/en/blog/designcember-calculator/index.md

 This makes the title bar effectively go away and the content moves up into the title bar area as if the title bar were not there.
-My idea is to move the skeuomorphic solar cell up into the title bar and the rest of the calculator UI down accordingly, which I can do with some CSS that makes use of the `titlebar-area-*` environment variables.
+My idea is to move the skeuomorphic solar cell up into the title bar and the rest of the calculator UI down accordingly, which I can do with some CSS that uses the `titlebar-area-*` environment variables.
 You will notice that all the selectors carry a `wco` class, which will be relevant a couple of paragraphs down.